 The Honeywell HZ-980 is well equipped on the safety front as well.
 There's both overheat protection and a four-way tip-over detector.
 Most of the case is cool to the touch when running, but testing reports that the heat exhaust opening can get warm to the touch.

-If you want an infrared heater with something nicer than a black plastic cabinet, the Dr. Heater DR-968 (Est. $140) could be worth considering.
-We did not see any feedback from professional reviewers we consider reliable, but there is extensive user feedback available, and this infrared heater rates fairly decently.
-At Amazon.com, more than 850 owners have left reviews and the DR-968 earns a 4-star rating -- putting it toward the top end of all space heaters with lots of feedback.
-There's less feedback at Air-n-water.com, but the infrared space heater earns a score of 4.7 stars after just over 110 reviews.
+If you want an infrared heater with something nicer than a black plastic cabinet, the Dr. Heater DR968 (Est. $110) could be worth considering.
+We did not see any feedback from professional reviewers that we consider reliable, but there is extensive user feedback available, and this infrared heater rates fairly decently.
+At Amazon.com, nearly 2,500 owners have left reviews and the DR968 earns a 4.3-star rating -- putting it toward the top end of all space heaters with lots of feedback.
+There's less feedback at HomeDepot.com, but the infrared space heater earns a score of 4.6 stars after just over 110 reviews.
 We also saw over 50 reviews at Air-n-Water.com, where it earns a 4.7-star score.

 While most users seem happy with the Dr. Heater DR968, we did see the usual complaints of heaters that either arrived damaged or that stopped working all too soon.
-The DR-968 is covered by a three-year warranty, but some encounter difficulties in having it honored.
+The DR968 is covered by a three-year warranty, but some encounter difficulties in having it honored.
 Others are disappointed about the heat output, something that some users -- even those that rate this heater highly -- say is the result of inflated marketing claims in that regard by the manufacturer.
 However, those negative comments are more than offset by those from users that are very pleased with the DR-968, claiming sufficient heating for their purposes and good customer support in addressing issues.